-Wildfires burn for a 7th day in coastal areas of Turkey
+Wildfires burn for 8th day in coastal areas of Turkey

 The defense ministry said it had sent two ships to the area to be used for sea evacuations, if needed.

-Fires continued on in six locations in Mugla, local forestry officials said.
+Fires continued in six locations in Mugla, local forestry officials said.
 Another neighborhood in Antalya province was evacuated as of Wednesday morning.

-Turkish President Recep Tayyip Erdogan’s government is under criticism for its inability to put down the fires but the minister of agriculture and forestry, Bekir Pakdemirli tweeted that 160 fires in 34 provinces had been brought under control as 14 continued in five provinces.
+Turkish President Recep Tayyip Erdogan’s government is under criticism for its inability to put down the fires, but the minister of agriculture and forestry, Bekir Pakdemirli tweeted that 160 fires in 34 provinces had been brought under control while 14 continued to rage in five provinces.

 Thousands of firefighters and civilians are trying to douse the flames.
-Turkey’s foreign minister, Mevlut Cavusoglu, said late Tuesday that Turkey had hired four new helicopters that would be able to firefight after dark.
+Turkish Foreign Minister Mevlut Cavusoglu said late Tuesday that Turkey had hired four new helicopters that would be able to firefight after dark.
 They would be arriving from Ukraine.
 Planes sent from Spain and Croatia joined aircraft from Russia, Iran, Ukraine and Azerbaijan on Tuesday.

 Authorities have launched investigations into the cause of the fires, including possible sabotage by Kurdish militants.
 Experts, however, mostly point to climate change as the culprit, along with accidents caused by people.